Download the Latest Statutes which govern the FISM organisation and its member societies.

 4.3 The Member Societies are organizationally grouped into six Continental Divisions, which are trademarks of the FISM: FISM Asia™, FISM Africa™, FISM Europe™, FISM Latin America™, FISM North America™, and FISM Oceania™.
 The Continental Divisions may use subtitles that reflects them best.

-4.3.1 The organizational structure, the decision making process and further necessary rules of the Continental Divisions shall be recorded in Rules of Conduct, to be endorsed by the Presidium (See Article 4.5).
+4.3.1 The organizational structure, the decision making process and further necessary rules of the Continental Divisions shall be recorded in Rules of Conduct, to be endorsed by the Board of Directors (See Article 4.5).
 The Rules of Conduct of the Continental Divisions shall be in line with and not contradictory to these Statutes and shall be attached as separate annexes to these Statutes.

 4.3.2 Each Continental Division is run by its own Board, represented by its Continental President, as elected and appointed according to its Rules of Conduct.